Vastness on a

 If Canada has its five great lakes, Témiscamingue can not be jealous : it has 4 inland seas that make it a unique territory in Quebec.

-3. The lakes Des Quinze and Simard continue this amazing list of achievements and are the jewel of fishing and yachting enthusiasts.
+- The lakes des Quinze and Simard continue this amazing list of achievements and are the jewel of fishing and yachting enthusiasts.

 Témis is the ideal destination for daring people who want to live their daily lives in harmony with nature, within a rich and welcoming community.